IBM Selectric: Large (10-pitch) fonts

 Starred fonts were 96-character elements made for the Selectric III.

+Some specialized fonts were available in international markets, where local characters were needed (e.g. ÅÄÖÜØÆÑÇ etc.)

 Many of the fonts listed here came in several sub-varieties.
 For example, in the early years of the Selectric, typists were used to using the lower-case letter "L" for the numeral "1", as many previous typewriters lacked a dedicated numeral "1" key.
 The Selectric had a dedicated key for "1"/"!", but this was also marked "["/"]", as many of the early elements had square brackets in these positions.
 Using such an element required the typist to continue the old convention.
 Later elements tended to have the dedicated numeral "1" and exclamation point characters instead.
 Some moved the square brackets to the positions formerly occupied by the 1/4 and 1/2 fractions, while others lost them completely.
 Some put a degree symbol in place of the exclamation point.
 IBM would furthermore customize any element for a fee, so literally endless variations were possible.
 Such customized elements were identified by a gray plastic flip-up clip instead of a black one.

 Many specialized elements were not listed in IBM's regular brochure, but were available from IBM provided the right part number was known.
 For example, the element for the APL programming language was available.
 This element was really intended for use with the IBM 2741 printing terminal.

 The IBM 1130 also used this element when running APL\1130.